With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 Quirky, funny, entertaining, poignant, Australian!

-What could be a better point of view to learn about the near-failure of our ability to watch one giant step on television?
+We were surprised to learn about the near-failure of our ability to watch one giant step on television.

 Based on a true story–though slightly embroidered–The Dish is the funniest film of the bunch.

-We wouldn’t have seen Armstrong and Aldrin on the moon without this dish–still working and based out of sheep paddock down under.
+We wouldn’t have seen Armstrong and Aldrin on the moon without this dish.
+It’s still working and based out of a sheep paddock down under.

-It’s got tension, pathos, humor, clever dialogue, irony and the theme song from Hawaii 5-O masquerading as the US national anthem!
+It’s got tension, pathos, clever dialogue, irony, and the theme song from Hawaii 5-O masquerading as the US national anthem!

-Sam Neill plays a straight man to a series of characters, all of whom earnestly strive to do their job for the good of the world.
+Sam Neill plays a straight man to a series of characters.
+They’re all earnestly striving to do their job for the good of the world.

 Apollo 13